 Xi Jinping of China warns of ‘Cold War-era’ tensions in the Asia-Pacific region.

-On Thursday, Chinese President Xi Jinping warned against a resurgence of Cold War-era tensions in the Asia-Pacific region, calling for stronger collaboration on pandemic recovery and climate change.
+As tensions over Taiwan’s security grew, Chinese President Xi Jinping warned against a return to Cold War-era divisions in the Asia-Pacific.

-Xi said all countries in the area must work together on common concerns, despite rising tensions with the US over Taiwan, which were largely offset by a surprise climate accord between Beijing and Washington.
+Xi said countries in the area must work together on common concerns such as the Covid-19 epidemic and trade in the run-up to an expected virtual summit with US President Joe Biden as early as next week.

-“Attempts to draw ideological lines or establish narrow circles on geopolitical grounds are doomed to fail,” he said at a virtual business conference held in conjunction with the Asia-Pacific Economic Cooperation summit.
+“Attempts to draw ideological barriers or establish narrow circles on geopolitical grounds are doomed to fail,” he said at a virtual business conference held on the margins of New Zealand’s Asia-Pacific Economic Cooperation summit.

 “The Asia-Pacific area cannot and should not revert to the Cold War era’s hostility and division.”

-“To emerge from the shadow of the pandemic and achieve steady economic recovery at an early date,” Xi added, countries should increase collaboration in vaccine research, manufacture, testing, and mutual recognition.

-China announced on Wednesday that it has secured an agreement with the United States on climate change at a meeting in Glasgow, a crucial area where the Biden administration sees opportunity for cooperation.
+Xi’s call occurred only hours after China and the US announced a surprising agreement to speed up climate action at a meeting in Glasgow where countries are hoping to agree on steps to slow global warming.

-“All of us may embark on a path of green, low-carbon sustainable growth,” Xi remarked, without mentioning the US accord specifically.
+“All of us can start on a path of green, low-carbon sustainable growth,” the Chinese leader added, without mentioning the US accord specifically.

 He stated, “Together, we can usher in a future of green development.”